timsutton/aamporter/README.md

 If you plan to have updates imported into Munki, you should also set the `munki_update_for` key within the plist.
 This is either a string or array corresponding to the item(s) in Munki you would make these an `update_for` (in other words, the base product(s) you are putting in a Munki manifest).

-Now, run aamporter with the `--product-plist` option to fetch all the latest updates for these channels:
+Now, run aamporter with the plist path as an argument to fetch all the latest updates for these channels:

-`./aamporter.py --product-plist SomeAdobeProduct.plist` (this plist can be named whatever you'd like)
+`./aamporter.py SomeAdobeProduct.plist` (this plist can be named whatever you'd like)

-You can also use this option multiple times to check multiple products at once.
+You can specify as many plists as you like, to check multiple products at once.

 See the [`local_cache_path`](#config_local_cache_path) configuration option to override the default location these are stored.

-Use the `--platform win` option with the `--product-plist` option to fetch the latest Adobe updates for Windows products (as .zip files) using the these channels, defaults to "mac".
+Use the `--platform win` option to fetch the latest Adobe updates for Windows products (as .zip files) using the these channels. `--platform` defaults to `mac`.

 Note: Munki isn't designed to understand Windows based Adobe updates so the `--platform win` option cannot be used with the --munkiimport option.